The number zero will be the first number in our number bonds worksheets series.

 And repetition for emphasis always being good, after she had fun colouring ZERO, I asked her to tell me how to spell it.
 Then she got to do some cutting and pasting.
 Ok, I cut the letters out for her, but she was very happy to find the correct letters and glue them in the right spot.

-You can download the free lettered tiles here.
-It will include all the letters that will be used till the end of the lesson on “TEN”.
 So after cutting them all out, perhaps put the letters in a little ziplock bag, or other container, for future lessons.

 Another option for added repetition, if your child is able to write their letters, you could let them write the correct letters in the squares before gluing the letter tiles.
 That would allow for at least 4 different ways of learning how to read & spell the number zero.